bedrockio/bedrock-core/services/web/src/utils/analytics/README.md

 ## Data Events

-In addition to pageview and interaction events, Bedrock also leverages its structure to provide data based events.
+Data based events exist as a layer on top of pageview and interaction events.
 In contrast to the question "what action did the user take?", these events attempt answer the question "what happened as a result?".

 For example, a click interaction event on the "Create Account" button is a useful indicator of the user's intent, however it doesn't actually answer the question "was an account created?", as the user may encouter an error or their connection may get cut off.
 Data events attempt to more accurately answer these questions.